J-81/GeneLab_Data_Processing-1/Raw_Data_Generation/UPX_kit_for_bulk_RNAseq.md

 ...
 ```

-Use the cellID in each read header to parse the reads in the sample pool fastq file to create an individual fastq file for each sample:
+Use the cell ID in each read header to parse the reads in the sample pool fastq file to create an individual fastq file for each sample:
 ```
 zcat /path/to/sample_pool/fastq/files/${sample_pool}_R1_raw.fastq.gz | sed -n '/_${first}_/{p; n;p; n;p; n;p}' | gzip > /path/to/individual/sample/fastq/output/files/${sample_pool}_1_${first}_R1_raw.fastq.gz